 DNA studies indicate that the first domestic pigs were brought to Europe from the Middle East.
 People soon began domesticating the local European wild boar, causing the genes from the Middle East animals to die out in the European pigs.
 Later, European animals were brought back to the Middle East, and during the 18th and 19th Centuries, Asian pigs were introduced to Europe.
 Thus, modern pigs have very complex genes.

-Pigs are mostly used for food, but in earlier days, pig skin was used for various purposes, e.g. to make shields.
+Pigs are mostly used for food, but in earlier days, pig skin was utilized to produce various items, including shields.
 Tools and weapons were made from the bones, and the stiff hairs were used to make brushes.
 In many places in Asia, so-called pig-toilets are still in use in rural areas.
 It simply consists of an outhouse, built over a pig sty.
 The faeces fall down into the sty, where the pigs consume them – an eco-friendly and economical way of getting rid of human waste.

 The world population of domestic pigs is around 1 billion, making it as numerous as sheep and goats.